 2. Float frames

 Float frames stand out among other photo frames on the market for their distinct appearance.
-This type of frame does not feature glass covers and typically leaves a gap between the edges of the photo and the frame.
+This frame does not feature glass covers and typically leaves a gap between the photo’s edges and the frame.
 This creates a 3D effect that helps make photos stand out.
-This type of frame is generally used to showcase canvas prints, which would look awkward if pressed against a glass surface.
+This frame is generally used to showcase canvas prints, which would look awkward if pressed against a glass surface.
 (2)

 Don’t let the lack of glass covers fool you.
 Due to the popularity of float frames these days, they are readily available in a variety of sizes and shapes.
 The frames also come in a wide array of materials and finishes, ranging from minimalist vinyl frames to fancy wooden carved frames.
 (3)